Anancha/Coursera_Data_Science_Specialization/README.md

-# Data Science Specialization - Getting and Cleaning Data - Course Project
+# Coursera - Data Science Specialization

-My submission for the course Getting and Cleaning Data of the Data Science Specialization by John Hopkins University on Coursera.
+My assignments/course projects in R for three of the courses of the (Data Science Specialization by John Hopkins University)[https://www.coursera.org/specializations/jhu-data-science]:

+* R Programming
+* Getting and Cleaning Data
+* Practical Machine Learning